Leaving the nest

-Leaving the nest is the act of moving out of the housing provided by one's parents or guardians, often considered as part of the transition from adolescence to adulthood.
-The word "nest" is a metaphor for the home in which one was raised.
-There are causes and effects that are associated with leaving the nest, and differences in livelihood.
+Leaving the nest is an idiom for the act of moving out of the housing provided by one's parents or guardians, often considered as part of the transition from adolescence to adulthood.
+The phrase is based on the idea that a bird leaves its nest after it has fledged or has become developed enough to be independent.

+Leaving the nest can be categorized into three conceptual groups: